nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_commissioning.rst

    Zigbee Finding and Binding procedure

 Finding and Binding can be started automatically (using the ``bdbCommissioningMode`` mask) or manually.
-The process involves two device types: target and initiatior.
+The process involves two device types: target and initiator.
 The device type is defined by the endpoint cluster class implemented on the device.
 Depending on the device type: